pcantarelli/full-stack-project/README.md

 ### **Project Goals:**

-- Display the exercise program on a single page
-- Create, read, edit and delete exercises through the application website
-- Show User status info
-- Show App status info to Admin
-- Search exercises and be able to add them to your program
+- Display a home page with call to actions to the the products available for purchase, the photos of the last works made by the artist, and his location.
+- Have a product page for customers to buy a custom tattoo, where they can selet the kind or work they want, the size of their tatto and upload a reference image, which calculates automaticaly the price.
+- Merchandise the Artist pre-made tattoo desings, displaying its price, size and time to complete, and where the customer can easly buy it.
+- Hava a User database where merchants can login in the website and have control of their past orders.
+- Have a management area where only the Admin can access to add new Doodle products or images to the Gallery.
+- Hava a cart and checkout, making possible to buy more then one product at once.

 ### **User Stories**

 #### **New Users:**

-- I go to the gym regularly and looking for a way to save my exercise program info, and be able to update it at the gym.
-- I'm a PT and want an application to suggest to my client so he can have the exercise info when I'm not with him.
-- I'm a gym owner looking for an App where my clients can find exercises suggestions
+- I'm looking for a tattoo artist to have a new custom tattoo of a cool desgin my sister drew for me.
+- I want a new tattoo, but I'm out of ideas and would like to check what the tattoo artist have available and ready.
+- I looking for a tattoo artist work, and would like to see his past works so I can be sure that he is the right one for me.

 #### **Returning User:**

-- I sign up for this application and using regularly.
-Now I want to change my exercise program, and looking for exercises suggestions
-- I want to update my exercises program info and know its duration
+- I bought a custom tattoo a week ago and would like to check my order information.
+- I got a Doodle tattoo last month and now I'd like to buy a new custom one.

 #### **Business Owner:**

-- I want to gather exercises information to analyze the gathered information and in the future provided tailored exercises programs
-- I want to have an application status page, so I can understand how many users we have a summary of the saved data.
+- I'm a tattoo artist and would like to make the process to buy a tattoo from me easier
+- I have loads of pre-made designs, and would like to merchandise those Doodles, so my customers can easly find and by them.
+- I need a wesite where I can simply manage the Doodles available, and add my newest works in a image Gallery.

 ## **Design Process**

 ### **Strategy Plane:**

-The main objective of this website is to make it easier for people to access, add and edit their exercise program wherever they are.
-For that the application is designed mainly focused on mobile users, letting straight forward where to find information and how to edit it.
-The main page accessed will be the Program page where the user can see their exercise list, as well as the estimated duration to finish it.
+The main objective of this website is to make easier for customer to buy tattoos from this artist, as he does not have anyone working for him to attend those clients.
+The time he spend negociating tattoo can be much better used tattooing his clients.

+For that, the owner decided to request the creationg of a simple and straightforward e-commerce, where his customer can easily buy their tattoos online.

 ### **Scope Plane:**

 The key features that this project aims to attend are:

-- Having a Program page easily accessible through a smartphone where only the necessary info is displayed
-- Provide a tool to edit the exercise program, letting the user add, edit or delete an exercises
-- Show the user status in the application for reference
-- Promote exercises saved in the application by other users through the Search page for inspiration and let the user able to copy it to their own program.
+- A custom tatto page that automaticaly caculate the final price depending on the work type and size
+- A page with the Collection of Doodles available, where the merchant access the Doodle page to buy it.
+- An image Gallery page where customers can see the artist last works.
+- A seemless Cart and Checkout process, where customer can easily buy the website products.
+- A User database where the artist will have his customer information saved in case he needs for a future project, which also provides Login/Sign in sytem on his store.

 ### **Skeleton Plane:**